sheldonhull/sheldonhull.hugo/content/blog/2020-07-14-building-a-custom-terraform-bundle-for-terraform-cloud.md

 ```

 I went back to the provider project and installed [goreleaser](https://goreleaser.com/quick-start/) using: `brew install goreleaser/tap/goreleaser` which provided me the same tool to build the various packages for this provider.
+Build the provider by running `goreleaser build --snapshot`